Aloha, I’m Sterling.

 Roots & Story

 I grew up in Nu‘uanu near Foster Botanical Garden, raised by my mom.
 I attended Royal Elementary, Kawananakoa Middle, and Roosevelt High School.
-As a kid, I delivered the Honolulu Star-Bulletin and learned early what it meant to work hard and show up.
+As a kid, I delivered the Honolulu Star-Bulletin and learned early what it meant to show up and work hard.

-After graduating from UH Mānoa, I earned a master’s degree in education at Harvard, studying leadership, civic education, and nonprofit management.
+After graduating from UH Mānoa, I earned a master’s degree in education at Harvard.
 I returned home to teach performing arts at SEEQS, coach debate, and later lecture in communication at Hawai‘i Pacific University, where I was honored with the Golden Apple Award for Distinguished Teaching.

 I’ve also written about leadership and civic life for Honolulu Civil Beat and Hawaii Business Magazine, with work recognized by the Society of Professional Journalists.